mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 The tool also checks the status of your schema on the website and once complete, it saves your changes to the file locally.

-Furthermore, you will get a **Build ID/Schema cache ID** as can be seen above, so if for any reason you already ran the `nf-core schema build` command and forgot to save your changes, you can resume editing your JSON schema file by using [our schema builder] (https://nf-co.re/pipeline_schema_builder).
+Furthermore, you will get a **Build ID/Schema cache ID** as can be seen above, so if for any reason you already ran the `nf-core schema build` command and forgot to save your changes, you can resume editing your JSON schema file by using [our schema builder](https://nf-co.re/pipeline_schema_builder).

-If the tool **does not** automatically take you to the nf-core website to customize your JSON schema file, please click on [the following link] (https://nf-co.re/pipeline_schema_builder).
+If the tool **does not** automatically take you to the nf-core website to customize your JSON schema file, please click on [the following link](https://nf-co.re/pipeline_schema_builder).

 **1.** Open the link above.